Deluxe Building Kft.

 An additional advantage of trapezoidal sheet covers is that they can be manufactured to precise dimensions, so there are no losses and delivery can be scheduled precisely.
 The plates are fixed to the rafters with watertight washers and screws.
 The bolted joints are easy to dismantle, so the structure can even be moved to a new location.

-typically used in industrial solutions, not always suitable in a family house environment
+economical building material, one of the lowest priced coverings | typically used in industrial solutions, not always suitable in a family house environment

-knocking in the rain, not well soundproofed
+easy to disassemble, recyclable | knocking in the rain, not well soundproofed |

 full shading if required (e.g. for carports)